Home / SBOM / How to Generate an SBOM with Free Open Source Tools

 By default, the SBOM you’ll see will be a nicely formatted table rather than any standardized SBOM format, which leads us to…

-Depending on your use cases, it may be important to use a particular SBOM format.
+Depending on the use cases, it may be important to select a particular SBOM format.
 The most common ones are Software Package Data Exchange (SPDX) and CycloneDX, both of which Syft supports.
 Syft also has a format which interoperates losslessly with the Grype vulnerability scanner.

 While Syft supports these different formats, they have slightly different goals and features.
 It may be important to pick SPDX or CycloneDX for interoperability with other tools or as a standardized format to distribute to downstream consumers.